-- The restaurant would be open seasonally for lunch and dinner from April to November (and possibly takeout in the off-season). - About 650 ft2 of indoor kitchen space and a 1,200 ft2 outdoor seating area, including a full-service bar. - The restaurant is proposed as a "fast food" establishment under Title V, with no table service.
-Patrons would seat themselves and order and pay online using their phones, or via a pick-up window in Building E. - Two restrooms for patrons only would be located in the building. - The future owner would be Patrick Lyons, a summer resident and restaurateur from the Boston area who also owns Back Door Donuts.
+- The restaurant would be open seasonally for lunch and dinner from April to November (and possibly takeout in the off-season). - About 650 ft of indoor kitchen space and a 1,200 ft outdoor seating area, including a full-service bar. - The restaurant is proposed as a "fast food" establishment under Title V. Patrons would seat themselves and order and pay online using their phones, or via a pick-up window in Building E. - Two restrooms for patrons only would be located in the building. - The future owner would be Patrick Lyons, a summer resident and restaurateur from the Boston area who also owns Back Door Donuts.